Reference

 Parameters

-• metrics specifies struct where to write metrics
+• decoder_metrics defines a struct where to write metrics for decoder

 Returns